GStreamer/gstreamer/markdown/plugin-development/advanced/allocation.md

   }
   return type;
 }
 ```

 As you can see, it simply uses the `gst_meta_api_type_register ()`
-function to register a name for the api and some tags.
+function to register a name and some tags for the API.
 The result is a
-new pointer GType that defines the newly registered API.
+new `GType` pointer that defines the newly registered API.

 #### Implementing a metadata API

-Next we can make an implementation for a registered metadata API GType.
+Next we can make an implementation for a registered metadata API `GType`.

-The implementation detail of a metadata API are kept in a `GstMetaInfo`
+The implementation details of a metadata API are kept in a `GstMetaInfo`
-structure that you will make available to the users of your metadata API
+structure that you make available to the users of your metadata API
 implementation with a `my_example_meta_get_info ()` function and a
 convenience `MY_EXAMPLE_META_INFO` macro.
-You will also make a method to
+You also provide a method to
 add your metadata implementation to a `GstBuffer`.
 Your
 `my-example-meta.h` header file will need these additions:

 ``` c
 [...]

 /* implementation */